 Los Alamos National Laboratory and Sandia National Laboratory (operated by Honeywell) are "[t]he design and engineering labs for the W88 Alt 370".
 The W88 is the nuclear warhead deployed on the Trident II (D5) missiles.
-The conventional high explosives and final assembly of the complete warhead takes place at the Pantex Plant ((operated by Bechtel National, Inc., Leidos, ATK Launch Systems (a subsidiary of Northrop Grumman) and SOC LLC)).
+He nuclear warhead takes place and final assembly of the conventional high explosives and final assembly of the complete warhead takes place at the Pantex Plant ((operated by Bechtel National, Inc., Leidos, ATK Launch Systems (a subsidiary of Northrop Grumman) and SOC LLC)).
 The gas transfer and the arming, fuzing, and firing subsystem is produced at the National Security Campus (NSC) (formerly Kansas City Plant), operated by Honeywell International.
 The NNSA estimates that the costs for this system will be around \$2.7 billion.